-The DH27 'Derby' was a large, single engine, two-bay biplane designed to Air Ministry Specification 2/20 with two prototypes (J6894 & J6895) being built and powered by the 650 hp Rolls-Royce Condor engine.
-The type was intended for service as a long-range heavy day bomber.
+The De Havilland Aircraft Company DH27 'Derby' was a large, single engine, two-bay biplane designed to Air Ministry Specification 2/20.
+Two prototypes (J6894 & J6895) were built and powered by the 650 hp Rolls-Royce Condor engine and the type was intended for service as a long-range heavy day bomber.

-Although the design was initiated by Airco, it was completed by the newly-formed De Havilland Aircraft Co Ltd and became their first military aircraft design.
+Although the design was initiated by The aircraft Manufacturing Company (Airco), it was eventually completed by the newly-formed De Havilland Aircraft Co Ltd and it became their first military aircraft design.

-Apart from its large size, the type was distinguished by a fully-faired centre-section containing the 212 gallon fuel tank and eliminating the normal centre-section struts.
+Apart from its large size, the type was easily distinguished by a fully-faired centre-section, containing the 212 gallon fuel tank and eliminating the normal centre-section struts.
 Given its large wingspan of more than 64 ft, it is not surprising that a 'folding-wing' arrangement was provided to make hangarage more efficient.

-The crew comprised pilot and gunner who were seated high-up in open cockpits whilst the navigator / bomb aimer sat in an enclosed cabin with three portholes on each side.
+The air crew comprised pilot and gunner, who were seated high-up in open cockpits, whilst the navigator / bomb aimer sat in an enclosed cabin with three portholes on each side.

-The first prototype (J6894) flew for the first time on 13th October 1922 at Stag Lane with the second aircraft following on 22nd March 1923.
+The prototype (J6894) flew for the first time on 13th October 1922 at Stag Lane, with the second aircraft following on 22nd March 1923.

-Unfortunately for De Havilland, the Avro Aldershot (designed to the same specification) offered better performance than the all-wooden DH27.
-The Aldershot was not only lighter and had a better overall performance but it also carried its bombload internally and so it was the Avro design that was chosen for RAF service in January 1923.
+Unfortunately for De Havilland, the Avro Aldershot (designed to the same specification) offered better performance than the all-wooden De Havilland DH27.
+The Avro Aldershot was not only lighter and had a better overall performance, it also carried its bombload internally.
+Consequently, it was the Avro design that was chosen for RAF service in January 1923.

-Thereafter, the two De Havilland DH27 prototypes were moved to Martlesham Heath and the Isle of Grain Naval Station, although they were little used other than for the occassional testing.
+Thereafter, the two De Havilland DH27 prototypes were moved to the Aeroplane and Armament Experimental Establishment (A&AEE) at Martlesham Heath and then onto the Isle of Grain Naval Station, although they were little used other than for occasional testing.

 |Powerplant||One 650 hp Rolls-Royce Condor III engine|